 |H M R Mk||Endogenous||Rabbit IgG|

-Flow cytometric analysis of 293T cells, untransfected (blue) or transfected with PKM2 siRNA (green), using PKM2 (D78A4) XP® Rabbit mAb (PE Conjugate) (solid line) compared to a concentration-matched Rabbit (DA1E) mAb IgG XP® Isotype Control (PE Conjugate) #5742 (dashed line).Learn more about how we get our images.
+Flow cytometric analysis of 293T cells, untransfected (green) or transfected with PKM2 siRNA (blue), using PKM2 (D78A4) XP® Rabbit mAb (PE Conjugate) (solid line) compared to a concentration-matched Rabbit (DA1E) mAb IgG XP® Isotype Control (PE Conjugate) #5742 (dashed line).Learn more about how we get our images.

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.

 NOTE: If using whole blood, lyse red blood cells and wash by centrifugation prior to fixation.

 posted July 2009